It's Not Clear How Many People Could Actually Work To Get Medicaid

 The way it's written right now, it might affect millions of adults on Medicaid who aren't elderly, disabled or pregnant.
 They could be required to work to get their health insurance.

-Among the people who enrolled in Medicaid under the expansion, about 13 percent might be considered able bodied but not working right now.
+Among the people who enrolled in Medicaid under the expansion, about 13 percent might be considered able-bodied but not working right now.
 Of those, the great majority said the reason they weren't working was because they were taking care of family members.
 If you look across the nation, it might be millions of individuals who receive Medicaid benefits at the moment but potentially could be required to work under the rules Congress is considering.

 On why requiring people to work to get Medicaid could prove problematic